bearfighting/schema-transformation-toolkit/docs/development/progress.md

 - improve development documentation and decision traceability
 - assess the next expansion boundary for the TypeScript schema-subset parser without letting it turn into a full TypeScript type-system parser
 - keep the new JSON Schema generator aligned with the actual shared IR semantics instead of drifting toward ad hoc JSON Schema-specific behavior
+- defer the next shared-IR expansion until more parser and generator evidence exists across multiple surfaces

 ## Current Core Internal Shape